On straightening for Segal spaces

 The horizontal arrows are cocartesian since $\mu$ was a cocartesian natural transformation (Lemma \ref{lem:stability properties cocart1}).
-Since $f(\alpha)$ is a cocartesian arrow, one easily sees that $g(\alpha)$ is a cocartesian arrow as well (cf.\ the argument in \cite[Proposition 2.4.1.7]{lur09} \cite[Lemma 5.1.5]{rie21}).
+Since $f(\alpha)$ is a cocartesian arrow, one sees that $g(\alpha)$ is a cocartesian arrow as well (cf.\ the argument in \cite[Proposition 2.4.1.7]{lur09} and \cite[Lemma 5.1.5]{rie21}).

 To see that $g$ preserves lateral $k$-morphisms for $k>1$, note that for each $a_0, a_1\in \cat{A}$ there is a commuting square of mapping $d$-categories